onivan/dstntpclock/README.md

 Two TM1637 Display modules
 BME280 Sensor

-Identical to this one but much simplies softwarewise: https://github.com/onivan/clock-esp-tm1637
+Identical to this one but much simplier softwarewise: https://github.com/onivan/clock-esp-tm1637